 The program is divided into three week-long sessions that should be completed within a two to three year time period.

-Diving Medicine Conference: Diving Physiology, Diving Medicine
+Diving Medicine Session: Diving Physiology, Diving Medicine

 The three week-long sessions will be aimed at acquisition of advanced knowledge in diving and marine medicine along with practical diving and medicine at sea skills.
 These will include the Marine Medicine Conference, Diving Medicine Conference and a Medicine at Sea Conference.